 - Pilot Weather Reports (PIREPS) – Pilots are expected to provide a PIREP to Air Traffic Control (ATC) if the braking action is less than “Good” (more on what consists of “Good” later).

 - Runway Friction Mu Reports – These are often referred to as “Mu values”.
-These numbers are typically shown as whole in the United Sates (U.S.) and as decimal values round to two places in the International Civil Aviation Organization (ICAO).
+These numbers are typically shown as whole numbers in the United Sates (U.S.) and as decimal values round to two places in the International Civil Aviation Organization (ICAO).

 - 0 would be the lowest friction value, while 100 is the highest.